Yiru-Liu/VoltageLogger/README.md

 	9. In the text field under "Saved Sessions", enter "ArduinoVoltageLogger".
 	10. Press "Save" under "Load, save or delete a stored session".
 	11. Exit PuTTY.
 3. Install [Code Blocks](http://www.codeblocks.org/) if not already installed.
 4. Open VoltagePlotter.cbp using Code Blocks.
 5. Open main.cpp.
 On line 18, replace "\<your username here\>" with your Windows username.
 6. Set the build target to "Release" and press "Build".
 7. Go to .\\bin\\Release, and copy VoltagePlotter.exe to C:\\Program Files\\VoltagePlotter .
-8. Create a Start Menu shortcut to C:\\Program Files\\VoltagePlotter for easy access.
+8. Create a Start Menu shortcut to C:\\Program Files\\VoltagePlotter\\VoltagePlotter.exe for easy access.

 ### Instructions for Use